inverno-io/inverno-mods/inverno-web-server/README.md

 As you can see in the above example the decoder is fully reactive, a request payload can be decoded in a single object by invoking method `one()` on the decoder which returns a `Mono<T>` publisher or in a stream of objects by invoking method `many()` on the decoder which returns a `Flux<T>` publisher.

 Decoding multiple payload objects is indicated when a client streams content to the server.
 For instance, it can send a request with `application/x-ndjson` content type in order to send multiple messages in a single request.
-Since everything is reactive the server doesn't have to wait for the full request and it can process a message as soon as it is received.
+Since everything is reactive the server doesn't have to wait for the full request, and it can process a message as soon as it is received.
 What is remarkable is that the code is widely unchanged.

 ```java
 ExchangeHandler<ExchangeContext, WebExchange<ExchangeContext>> handler = exchange -> {